 - Numerous relationship‑building ideas you can easily incorporate

 - Help students reframe their negative thoughts and perceptions

-- How to encourage positive change in “I don’t care!” students whether working in-person or online
+- How to encourage positive change in “I don’t care!” students

 - Practical methods to empower students who have given up

 - Maintain your enthusiasm and energy while teaching apathetic students

 - Discover ways to help your most challenging students develop the desire to learn and work to their personal potential